erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

-If we know that there is a finite and reversible sequence of elementary equation operations to transform A into B, then the best algorithm will select the minimal sequence of elementary equation operations to reach B, where B is the simplest equivalent linear system to solve.
+If we know that there is a finite and reversible sequence of elementary equation operations to transform A into B, then the best algorithm will select the minimal sequence of EEOs to reach B, where B is the simplest equivalent linear system to solve.
 This is how the row reduction (or Gauss Jordan elimination) algorithm works.

 # Equivalence relations